luisfrcarvalho/design-patterns/Behavioral/Iterator/readme.md

 # The problem
-- Having a class responsible for history management and iteration violates the Single Responsibility principle.
 - Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
 - But no matter how a collection is structured, it must provide some way of accessing its elements so that other code can use these elements.
 There should be a way to go through each element of the collection without accessing the same elements over and over.
 - Encapsulates the data structure used to store the collection.